 Pastéis de Nata – Portuguese Custard Tarts are a popular Portuguese dessert, known and loved worldwide.
 It consists of a crispy flaky buttery crust filled with a smooth creamy custard filling, dusted with cinnamon and powdered sugar as a final touch.
-It is an incredible and amazing experience for your taste buds and you can hardly stop from eating only one tart.
+It is an incredible experience for your taste buds and you can hardly stop eating only one tart.

 The recipe is not very difficult and uses basic ingredients you already have in the house.
 It is best though, to make the pastry dough a day before so it has time to chill.
-If you don’t feel like making the pastry by yourself you can consider using store bought puff pastry, though the result might not be exactly the same.
-When chilled, the dough is gently pressed onto the bottom and sides of the molds and then filled with the prepared custard filling.
-It takes about 10 minutes to bake at very high heat and soon results in this amazing symphony of colors, flavors and texture.
-The tars are best served warm, dusted with powdered sugar and cinnamon.
-Hope you will try these Pastéis de Nata de and enjoy!
+If you don’t feel like making the pastry by yourself you can consider using store-bought puff pastry, though the result might not be the same.

 Pastéis de Nata - Portuguese Custard Tarts